ravgeetdhillon/gtk-web/collections/_docs/javascript.md

 This code depicts how to use GJS and GTK together for creating a simple Hello World application.

+### Running the application

+You can run the application with a command
+`gjs filename`

+You can also use a shebang (like `#!/usr/bin/gjs`) before the code and give permissions to execute the file.

 ## GTK Templates in GJS

 [http://www.hadess.net/2014/09/gtk-widget-templates-now-in-javascript.html](http://www.hadess.net/2014/09/gtk-widget-templates-now-in-javascript.html)